busolaosundairo/python_jupyter_projects/README.md

-# python_jupyter_projects All Projects completed in Data sciene undergraduate
+# python_jupyter_projects All Projects completed in Data sciene undergraduate at the University of Wisconsin Madison